mdom/txtnish/README.md

 # Subcommands

-* tweet
+## tweet

 Appends a new tweet to your twtxt file.
 There are three different ways to input tweets.
 You can either pipe them into tweet, or pass them along as arguments.
 When you call `txtnish tweet` without any arguments and it's not connected to a pipe, it wall call `$EDITOR` for you and tweet any line as seperate tweet.

-* timeline
+## timeline

 Retrieves your personal timeline.

-* publish
+## publish

 Publishes your twtfile.
 This is especially helpful after you changed your `post_tweet_hook`.

-* view
+## view

 Shows the timeline of a single source.

-* follow
+## follow

 Adds a new source to your followings.

-* unfollow
+## unfollow

 Removes an existing source from your followings.

-* following
+## following

 Print the list of the sources you're following.

-* reply
+## reply

 Displays an outcommented version of your timeline in `$EDITOR`.
 Every line that is not commented after you saved and exited the editor, will be tweeted.

 # Options

-* -h
+## -h

 Print a help message and exit.

-* -p, -P
+## -p, -P

 Enables or disables the use of a pager to display tweets.

-* -u, -U
+## -u, -U

 Either runs a update before any command that displays tweets or just uses the cache.

-* -a, -d
+## -a, -d

 Sort the timeline either in ascending or descending order.

-* -l
+## -l NUM

 Limits the number of shown tweets.

 # License